JClark1222/eSportsSalaryAnalysis/README.md

 __Earnings by Game Analysis:__ Analyze the earnings of professional gamers and teams, focusing on specific games.
 Identify the top-earning players and teams, and visualize their earnings over time.

 __Tournament Analysis:__ Investigate the relationship between esports earnings and tournaments.
 Determine which tournaments offer the highest prize pools and analyze the distribution of earnings among participants.

+__Visualization:__ Create interactive and informative data visualizations using Seaborn and Matplotlib to communicate the findings effectively.
+Visualizations should be integrated into the Jupyter Notebook.

+__Documentation:__ Provide clear documentation within the Jupyter Notebook, including explanations of data preprocessing steps, analysis methodologies, and insights gained from the data.